bceverly/sysmanage/README.md

     - Create a new database
     - Grant the new user permissions on the new database
+    - Store the DB credentials in a file named /etc/sysmanage.yaml
+- Generate a new salt value ($ openssl rand -base64 32)
-    - Store the DB credentials in a file named /etc/sysmanage.yaml (See sample file in root directory for an example) Please see LICENSE for licensing of this service.
+- Store the salt value created above in the /etc/sysmanage.yaml file as password_salt
+(See sample file in root directory for an example) Please see LICENSE for licensing of this service.